adminkit/adminkit/README.md

 ## Upgrade to Pro version

-Get more power with "[AdminKit Pro - Web UI Kit & Dashboard Template](https://adminkit.io/)".
+Get more power with "[AdminKit Pro - The Ultimate Bootstrap Admin Template](https://adminkit.io/)".
 It has many more features compared to the free version to help create awesome apps!

 [Upgrade to Pro »](https://adminkit.io/pricing)